lorensen/VTKExamples/src/VTKBook/Chapter6.md

 <figure id="Figure6-15">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestDisplacementPlot.png?raw=true width="640" alt="Figure 6-15">
 </figure>
-<figcaption><b>Figure 6-15</b>.
+<figcaption style="color:blue"><b>Figure 6-15</b>.
 Vector displacement plots. (a) Vector converted to scalar via dot product computation; (b) Surface plot of vibrating plate.
 Dark areas show nodal lines.
 Bright areas show maximum motion.<a href="../../Cxx/VisualizationAlgorithms/DisplacementPlot" title="DisplacementPlot"> See DisplacementPlot.cxx</a> and <a href="../../Python/VisualizationAlgorithms/DisplacementPlot" title="DisplacementPlot"> DisplacementPlot.py</a>.</figcaption>
 </figure>

 **Figure6-15** (b) shows modal lines for a vibrating rectangular beam.
 The vibration mode in this figure is the second torsional mode, clearly indicated by the crossing modal lines.
 (The aliasing in the figure is because of the coarseness of the analysis mesh.)
 To create the figure we combined the procedure of **Figure6-15** (a) with a special lookup table.
 The lookup table was arranged with dark areas in the center (i.e., corresponds to zero dot product) and bright areas at the beginning and end of the table (corresponds to 1 or -1 dot product).
 As a result, regions of large normal displacement are bright and regions near the modal lines are dark.